Holographic Floquet states in low dimensions (II): Phase space

-On general grounds, the influence of the temperature on the results at $r_h=0$ is small until we approach the maximum temperature $r_h/m = 0.8897$, hence, when the lobes in Figs. \ref{fig:EJ_Om} are very small.
-Regarding the upper plots in Fig.\,\ref{fig:3D}, observe how the manifold of black hole embeddings folds down for the right plot $r_h/m=0.85$ in contrast with the monotonic growth on the left one, at $r_h/m=0.5$.
-This is precisely the multivaluedness remarked for higher temperatures inside the branch of BH embeddings.
+On general grounds, the influence of the temperature on the results at $r_h/m=0$ is small until we approach the maximum temperature $r_h/m = 0.8897$, when the lobes in Fig. \ref{fig:LobesEJD3D5} are very small.
+Regarding the upper plots in Fig. \ref{fig:3D}, notice how the manifold of black hole embeddings folds down for the right plot $r_h/m=0.85$, in contrast with the monotonic growth on the left one, at $r_h/m=0.5$.
+This is precisely the multivaluedness remarked for higher temperatures inside the branch of BH embeddings, also observed in Fig. \ref{fig:JCvsE}.

-To finish this section, let us comment on the possibility of accurately locating the first order phase transitions where the phase space curves become multivalued.
+To finish this section, let us comment on the possibility of accurately locating the first-order phase transitions where the phase space curves become multivalued.
 The usual prescription of comparing the free energies is valid in thermodynamical equilibrium.
-The usual holographic prescription that proposes the euclidean gravitational action for such a construct is not working properly in the present context of a non-equilibrium steady state (see \cite{Ishii_2018} for similar concerns and \cite{kundu_2019} for a review on the topic).
-A more sophisticated approach using techniques taylored for non equilibrium open systems as applied to the holographic context is an interesting project to carry out also here.
+The usual holographic prescription that proposes the euclidean gravitational action for such a construct is not working properly in the present context of a non-equilibrium steady state (see Section \ref{sec:noneqthermo} for details, and also \cite{Ishii_2018} for similar concerns and \cite{Kundu_2019} for a review on the topic).
+A more sophisticated approach using techniques tailored for non-equilibrium open systems as applied to the holographic context is an interesting project to carry out also here.
 Eventually, an exact dynamical simulation with a slowly varying $|E|/m^2$ should be the right thing to do.